podemos-info/iban_bic/README.md

 $ bundle
 ```

-3. If you will use this gem for BIC calculations, choose from any of the following two options to run the installer:
+3. If you will use this gem for BIC calculations or want to add additional country control codes validations, choose from any of the following two options to run the installer:

 3.a.
 Using BICs dynamic data from database